 Further information on waiting periods and other residency requirements is provided on the Residence Criteria page.

 Enhanced Residency Requirements for Pensioners (2017-18 Budget)

-From 1 July 2018, pending the passage of legislation, to qualify for Age Pension or Disability Support Pension a person will be required to have 10 years continuous Australian residence, with either:
+Pending the passage of legislation, to qualify for Age Pension or Disability Support Pension a person will be required to have 10 years continuous Australian residence, with either: